building-envelope-data/metabase/README.md

    figure out what went wrong, apply the necessary fixes to the codebase, create a new release, and try to deploy that release instead.
-1. If it succeeds, deploy the new reverse proxy that handles sub-domains by running `cd /app/machine && make deploy` and test whether everything works as expected and if that is the case, continue.
-Note that in the staging environment sent emails can be viewed in the web browser under `https://staging.buildingenvelopedata.org/email/` and emails to addresses in the variable `RELAY_ALLOWED_EMAILS` in the `.env` file are delivered to the respective inboxes (the variable's value is a comma separated list of email addresses).
+1. If it succeeds, deploy the new reverse proxy that handles sub-domains by running `cd /app/machine && ./deploy.mk do` and test whether everything works as expected and if that is the case, continue.
+Note that in the staging environment sent emails can be viewed in the web browser under `https://staging.buildingenvelopedata.org/email/` and emails to addresses in the variable `RELAY_ALLOWED_EMAILS` in `./.env` are delivered to the respective inboxes (the variable's value is a comma separated list of email addresses).
 Note that in order for OpenId Connect to work as expected in staging, make sure that the redirect URIs use the sub-domain `staging`